waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 could also be adapted for public consultation in which issues and possibly some other parameters for the dialogue are decided by the organization seeking the policy recommendation to be generated through the dialogue.

+It could be used for opinion research in conjunction with opinion polls, e.g., by comparing opinion before and after deliberation (as with Deliberative Polling®) or by comparing the recommendation yielded by deliberation (if any) with an opinion poll result.

+It could be used for argumentation or AI research by mining (only completely anonymous) data, such as for training an artifical agent how to argue or deliberate based on the activity of the human participants.